KABoissonneault/KingmakerBugfixes/README.md

 - Fixed Bane of the Living being a bane of all creatures (properly excludes Undead and Constructs)
 - Fixed Nature's Wrath (trident) not being a bane of aberrations, constructs, humanoids, outsiders and undead.
 Also, the "Electricity Vulnerability" debuff now applies to the struck target rather than the wielder, as described
 - Scroll of Summon Nature's Ally V (Single) now properly summons a Manticore
+- Fixed Freedom of Movement's Immunity to Grapple

 ### Event